 Mesothelioma is a type of cancer that affects the lining of the lungs and other organs.
-It is important to recognize that even very limited exposure to an asbestos material, including asbestos attic insulation, can result in cancer growth years later.
+It is important to recognize that even very limited exposure to an asbestos material, including asbestos in insulation, can result in cancer growth years later.
 This is why it is so critical to avoid any exposure to asbestos containing material, even if you are only exposed briefly.

 Does Insulation Contain Asbestos?

-Some insulation does.
+Some insulation products does.
 Specifically, some insulation containing the mineral vermiculite may contain asbestos.
 Vermiculite is a mineral that, when heated to very high temperatures, puffs up.
 The expanded form of vermiculite has uses in a variety of industries, including organic gardening.

 One of those products was a type of blown-in attic insulation.
 So, the easy rule of thumb is: if your attic contains vermiculite insulation, assume it has asbestos in it.
-While not all vermiculite insulation contains asbestos, much of it does, and the risks of exposure are so great that it is better to err on the side of caution.
+While not all vermiculite attic insulation contains asbestos, much of it does, and the environmental health risks of exposure are so great that it is better to err on the side of caution.